Sambalero/ETF2/ReadMe.txt

 3. Funds have personalities
 4. Historical returns are the best unbiased indicator of future performance

-Information about technical strategems can be found using links in the https://www.alphavantage.co docs page
+Information about technical strategies can be found using links in the https://www.alphavantage.co docs page

 Call API, write to files:
 (pyenv) ~/Alpha_client/alpha_client
 $ python -c 'from client import work_with_files; work_with_files()'

-Build a performance summary based on various technical strategems and save to file:
+Build a performance summary based on various technical strategies and save to file:
 (pyenv) ~/Alpha_client/alpha_client
 $ python -c 'from build_summary import build_processed_data; build_processed_data()'